 Swarthmore ITS provides access to high performance computing systems for computationally intensive projects.
 There are several different types of systems that are available for faculty, staff, and students.
 Academic Technologists from ITS will work with you to figure out what resource would best match your project.

-The Xtreme Science and Engineering Discovery Environment (XSEDE) is an NSF-funded consortium which supports a network of shared supercomputing resources housed at major U.S. research institutions.
-Through XSEDE, member institutions gain access to flexible pools of time on large supercomputers.
+Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) is an NSF-funded consortium which supports a network of shared supercomputing resources housed at major U.S. research institutions.
+Through ACCESS, member institutions gain access to flexible pools of time on large supercomputers.
 Using these systems, researchers are able to complete computational processes in one hour that would take a single desktop computer decades to complete.
-Since joining in 2010, Swarthmore faculty and students from biology, chemistry, computer science, physics, and statistics made use of over a million processor-hours on supercomputing facilities around the United States.
-Swarthmore is one of only a handful of liberal arts colleges among more than 150 universities participating in the XSEDE Campus Champions program.
-Our support of faculty and research was acknowledged as a model in the 2011 XSEDE Highlights publication.
+Since joining in 2010, Swarthmore faculty and students from biology, chemistry, computer science, physics, and statistics made use of over several million processor-hours on supercomputing facilities around the United States.

-- Stampede2, a supercomputer at the Texas Advanced Computing Center with over 350,000 processor cores and 700TB of compute memory.
+- Anvil, a supercomputer at the Perdue University with over 130,000 processor cores and almost 300TB of compute memory.